 For a few years I was a re-enactor at the Battle of Camlann Tintagel.
 I participated in longbow archery displays in medieval costume and fought in battles.

 I was also a member of Wolfshead Bowmen performing displays at Castle Cary in Devon.
 We practiced at Michelham Priory in Sussex and attended the festival at Herstmonceux.
 My best shot was through a shield wall at ground level where my arrow slid between the legs of a kneeling soldier wearing a kilt!

 Dancing has been one of my life-long passions.
 From infancy I attempted to imitate dancers that entranced me on television.
 As the years progressed I learnt ballet and in my twenties I toured nightclubs as part of a dance troupe and as a podium dancer.

 From 1999 I learnt Morris with Wolfshead & Vixen, attended belly dancing classes and in recent years I learnt Cornish dancing in Cornwall.

-A few months after moving to Cornwall I was contacted by an acquaintance and asked if I would be interested in becoming an apprentice Teazer for the Penzance Obby ‘Oss Penglaz.
-This is when I met Cassandra and she considered me for the role due to my past membership with a reputable Morris team.
-There was also my qualifications in martial arts that requires a high level of fitness.
+A few months after moving to Cornwall I was contacted by an acquaintance who wondered if I would be interested in becoming an apprentice Teazer for the Penzance Obby ‘Oss Penglaz.
+This is when I met Cassandra.
+She considered me for the role due to my past membership with a reputable Morris team and my training in martial arts that requires a high level of fitness.
 I performed on the streets of Penzance with Cassandra as part of my Teazer training for two years.

-When we were no longer required for the Golowan festival due to political disagreements, we created our own Guise team called Boekka and re-named Cassandra’s ‘Obby ‘Oss Penkevyll.
-We were then able to tour and perform outside Penzance.
-Boekka has visited Scotland, Wales and Kent.
-I am now the main Teazer for Penkevyll.
+When we were no longer required for the Golowan festival due to political disagreements, we created our own Guise team Boekka and re-named Cassandra’s ‘Obby ‘Oss Penkevyll.
+We were then able to tour without restriction.
+Boekka has visited Scotland, Wales and Kent and I am now the main Teazer for Penkevyll.

 I also danced with a Cornwall Morris side for two years.